 The Reflecting Skin

-Honestly, if I didn’t have more self-control, this list could have easily been populated with nothing but Hammer films.
-From the classic Christopher Lee Dracula series to the carnal Karnstein trilogy to the end-of-the-line oddities that were Captain Kronos and Legend of the 7 Golden Vampires, undead bloodsuckers were always Hammer’s bread and butter, and they did ‘em better than everybody else.
-Vampire Circus is one of those Hammer offering skewing closer to the “oddities” end of the spectrum, chock-full of gypsy bloodsuckers, animal shapeshifters, body-painted babes, and harlequin dwarfs.
-It’s also one hell of a piece of eye candy, with its lush, psychedelic visuals.
-Plus, as a barnburner of a tale about an ancient curse being fulfilled in a plague-ravaged Serbian village by a bunch of undead Cirque du Soleil rejects, it’s a pitch-perfect snapshot of Hammer at its over-the-top, baroque best.
-Need I say more?
+Honestly, if I didn’t have more self-control this list could have easily been populated with nothing but Hammer films.
+From the classic Christopher Lee Dracula series to the carnal Karnstein trilogy to the end-of-the-line oddity that was Legend of the 7 Golden Vampires, undead bloodsuckers were always Hammer’s bread and butter, and nobody did ’em better.
+Vampire Circus is one of those Hammer offerings skewing closer to the “oddity” end of the spectrum, chock-full as it is with gypsy bloodsuckers, animal shapeshifters, body-painted babes, and harlequin dwarfs.
+It’s also one hell of a piece of eye candy, with its arch, psychedelic visuals.
+Plus, as a barnburner of a tale about an ancient curse on a plague-ravaged Serbian village being fulfilled by a bunch of undead Cirque du Soleil rejects, it’s a pitch-perfect snapshot of Hammer at its over-the-top, baroque best.

 Let’s Scare Jessica to Death

-We started with a silent film, and now we’re ending with a silent film.
+We started with a silent film and now we’re ending with a silent film.
 Kind of.
 It’s technically a talkie, but, being Danish director Carl Theodor Dreyer’s first sound production, the furtive filmmaker relied almost entirely on static title cards in place of spoken dialogue.
-The film’s bare-bones narrative, about an occult investigator trying to lift the vampiric curse that’s befallen a mysterious village, is little more than a patchwork of moments pilfered piecemeal from Sheridan Le Fanu, existing mainly as a framework from which Dreyer could hang this dreamy, depressive tone-poem drudged up from the darkest parts of the unconscious mind.
+The film’s bare-bones narrative, about an occult investigator trying to lift the vampiric curse that’s befallen a mysterious village, is little more than a patchwork of moments pilfered piecemeal from Sheridan Le Fanu, existing mainly as a framework from which Dreyer could hang a dreamy, depressive tone-poem drudged up from the darkest parts of the unconscious mind.
 It’s noteworthy how utterly reviled Vampyr was upon initial release, even instigating a riot at one screening.
-Fast forward to present day, and the film has finally found its audience, even earning a coveted spot in the vaunted Criterion Collection.
+Today, however, the film has finally found an audience, even earning a coveted spot in the vaunted Criterion Collection.
 I guess that’s what happens when you make something ahead of its time.
-Today, Vampyr stands as an awe-inspiring opus, a nightmare-logic phantasmagoria of morbid, mythic imagery.
+Today, Vampyr stands as a genuinely awe-inspiring opus, a nightmare-logic phantasmagoria of morbid, mythic imagery.